gpego/Docker-container-with-GPU-access/README.md

 # Docker-container-with-GPU-access
 Creating a Docker container with GPU access, ROS 2 and Gazebo
+## OS

-Tested on Win11 with WSL2.
-Should work on native Ubuntu as well but not guaranteed.
+This was tested on Win11 with WSL2.
+It should work on native Ubuntu as well but that's not guaranteed.
 ## Check for GPU access
 Check for recognized GPU(s) using:
 ```bash